 Holding your head in a comfortable position, you can simply look straight ahead to see in the distance, move your eyes slightly downward to view your computer through the intermediate zone and lower your gaze a bit farther to read comfortably up close.

 Progressive lenses, on the other hand, have a smooth, seamless progression of lens powers for clear vision at all distances.
-Progressive lenses provide a more natural depth of focus, meaning there's no "image jump."
+Progressive lenses provide a more natural depth of focus with no "image jump."

-Because of their advantages over bifocals and trifocals, progressive lenses have become the most popular multifocal lenses for anyone with presbyopia who wears eyeglasses.
+Because of their visual and cosmetic advantages over bifocals and trifocals, progressive lenses have become the most popular multifocal lenses for anyone with presbyopia who wears eyeglasses.

-This demand has led to a number of advances in progressive lens technology in recent years.
-Among them:
+This demand has led to a number of recent advances in progressive lens technology, including: